lumixen/esphome-hlink-ac/README.md

 ## Hardware

-For PoC project I used the Lolin D32 ESP32 dev board.
+For my Hitachi RAK-25PEC, I used the Lolin D32 ESP32 dev board.

 The H-Link port, often referred to as `CN7` in Hitachi manuals, operates at 5V logic levels and provides a 12V power line.
 Therefore, we need to step down the 12V power lane to 5V for the ESP dev board 5V input and use a 3.3V-to-5V logic level shifter for the Tx/Rx communication lines: